 Tip #2: Eat Three Meals a Day

 Every season gets hectic.
 Families are often cramming practices, games, and homework--for multiple kids--into busy weeknight evenings.
 And mornings are equally harried.
 It's all too easy for young athletes to skip meals.

 But sports nutrition experts say meal skipping is a bad idea for young athletes.
 When young people skip breakfast or lunch, they may be missing out on essential calories, carbohydrates, or protein needed to fuel their sports performance.
 And it's easy to skip an early meal and overload or make less-healthy food choices later in the day.

 Active kids need an energizing breakfast to start their days.
 A balanced lunch of protein, fruits, veggies, and grains is ideal--and provide enough energy for after-school athletics.
 A nutrient-dense dinner is also a must.

 Curious what young athletes can learn from the pros?
 Building nutrition habits is a critical key to success.

 Let's face it: There are way too many unhealthy snacks available today.
 Junk food and sweets are everywhere.
 And poor-quality snacks have little value for young athletes.

 What are some good options?
 Snacks that provide carbohydrates and protein are excellent ideas.
 For carbs, try fruit or Greek yogurt.
 And protein?
 Nuts or nut butters are easy, delicious options.
 Also, consider lightly salted snacks--such as pretzels or popcorn--to help replace sodium lost through sweat.

 Tell your young players to skip the candy, soda, cookies, and chips.
 An occasional treat is OK, but advise them to create the habit of healthy snacking.

-An athlete and parent's best friend.
+Mixed nuts can be an athlete and parent's best friend.